 I hate ironing.
 Seriously.
 I really hate it.
 I did a ton of it in the USMC and came to despise it.
 But w/ the life a business traveler its hard not to do it sometimes.
 But, to minimize it, I invest in wrinkle free clothing.

 I’ve personally found that wrinkle free dress shirts are hard to find (polos are no biggie) so I still have to iron them.
 But wrinkle free pants are a technological breakthrough!
 Roll em, pack em, hang em up in the closet and you will be iron free-ish.

-Use the Hotel TV’s HDMI cable
+Use the Hotel TV’s HDMI cable (or port)

 Set 2 alarms for the morning

 I always set two alarms for the next morning.
 Usually 10-15 minutes apart.
 This is especially important if you are dealing w/ a big time zone swing (e.g. West Coast to East Coast).
 I usually don’t do the wakeup call, but it’s an option too.

 This is one of those hotel hacks that’s been a real game changer for me.
 When I was really traveling hard, I let my health go.
 When I finally got it back under control, I started running.
 I had a rule.
 I would be happy to eat dinner “with the team,” but only after I worked out first.

 I 1000% guarantee that you will NOT go work out after the team dinner, a few drinks, and a heavy meal.
 Not gonna happen.
 And in the morning it’s tough – especially in a different time zone.

 So, get it done immediately after you get back to the hotel, but before dinner. #GameChanger.
 Speaking of healthy travel, check out my article The 7 Habits of the Healthy Business Traveler: How to Stay Healthy While Traveling for Business.

 Pack your clothes as a set then layer them in your suitcase for daily access